grafana/grafana/contribute/architecture/communication.md

 ## Queries

-A command handler can optionally populate the command sent it it.
-You can use this to implement _queries_.
+A command handler can optionally populate the command sent it.
+This pattern is commonly used to implement _queries_.

 ### Making a query